kotajacob/goldmark-gemtext/sample.md

  sapien scelerisque ut.
 Duis molestie nibh sem, quis congue justo laoreet at.

 In vitae rutrum ligula, vel bibendum sapien.
 Sed molestie mi at felis finibus pulvinar.
 Mauris eleifend viverra risus at mattis.
 Nulla faucibus massa ac posuere facilisis.
 Nam varius suscipit congue.
 Aliquam nisl neque, pharetra vel arcu id, auctor dictum eros.
 Quisque eu interdum dui.
 Class aptent taciti sociosqu ad litora torquent per conubia nostra, per inceptos himenaeos.
 Cras nec sollicitudin diam, id commodo ex.

+## Hard line breaks

+What happens to a dream deferred?
+Does it dry up
+like a raisin in the sun?
+Or fester like a sore—
+And then run?
+Does it stink like rotten meat?
+Or crust and sugar over—
+like a syrupy sweet?
+Maybe it just sags
+like a heavy load.
+Or does it explode?

+Although she feeds me bread of bitterness,\
+And sinks into my throat her tiger’s tooth,\
+Stealing my breath of life, I will confess\
+I love this cultured hell that tests my youth.\
+Her vigor flows like tides into my blood,\
+Giving me strength erect against her hate,\
+Her bigness sweeps my being like a flood.\
+Yet, as a rebel fronts a king in state,\
+I stand within her walls with not a shred\
+Of terror, malice, not a word of jeer.\
+Darkly I gaze into the days ahead,\
+And see her might and granite wonders there,\
+Beneath the touch of Time’s unerring hand,\
+Like priceless treasures sinking in the sand.